Red elongated NuMex Joe E. Parker peppers with one sliced pod

 Quick Summary

-The NuMex Joe E. Parker is a Hatch-style New Mexico chile developed at New Mexico State University, prized across the Southwest for its thick walls, mild heat, and rich roasted flavor.
-It is one of the most widely grown Hatch chiles, appearing fresh at late-summer markets and canned year-round.
-Ideal for green chile sauce, enchiladas, and stews.
+The NuMex Joe E. Parker is a Hatch-style New Mexico chile developed at New Mexico State University, listed in NMSU CR-706 at 900 SHU.
+It is prized across the Southwest for thick walls, mild heat, and rich roasted flavor in green chile sauce, enchiladas, and stews.

 Heat